THERE IS NOTHING MORE SOLITARY THAN THE ACT OF WRITING.

-They, like children, are simply traveling through their own phase of being human (as, if we live long enough and stay healthy, will we).
-The elder mind, like the child’s, works in a manner particular to its period of life.
+The very old, like children, are simply traveling through their own phase of being human (as, if we live long enough and stay healthy, will we).
+The elder mind, like the child’s, works in a manner particular and suited to its period of life.

 A lot of figuring out goes on, I think, in both stages.

-For the very young, everything must be figured out because it all new.
-For the extreme elderly, perhaps, the figuring out is because there is so much accumulated experience.
+For the very young, everything must be figured out because it is all new.
+For the extreme elderly, the figuring out is a kind of sorting, because there is so much accumulated experience.
 In both cases, the process often looks skewed to those stuck in and biased towards midlife mind and its conception of linear time as actual and correct.

 If this is so, then a very old brain is not disintegrating, but integrating.